Determining who offers the best life insurance is not always a black and white answer.

 Best Life Insurance Companies Honorable Mentions

-The companies here didn't make our list of top 10 for various reasons, but they do deserve to be mentioned because they represent some of the strongest names in the industry.
-The truth is that, for any individual, any of the insurance companies that have good financial ratings and customer service could offer the best life insurance policy for that individual.
-Each link will take you to a review of the individual company.
+The companies here didn't make our top list for various reasons, but they do deserve to be mentioned because they represent some of the strongest names in the industry.
+The truth is, any insurance company with good financial ratings and customer service has the potential to offer ‘the best' life insurance policy for a particular individual – because ‘the best' depends heavily on each person's circumstances.
+Each link will take you to a comprehensive review of the individual company.

 - 5 Star Life Insurance – Part of the Armed Forces Benefit Association, which has been around since 1947.